GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept_ex1.md

-# Geodata Concept Exercise 1
+# Exercise 1: Geodata Concept

 ### Aim of the exercise
 The objective of this exercise is to make your first steps in QGIS.
 Understand the user interface and get to know the layer concept.